nhayward/book-light-editorial/pages/05.resources/04.articles/rear-window-microtension/item.md

 **Jeni:** Agreed.
 I think part of it is that there’s too much going on in this query.
 We’ve got the main element of her job and then all the details of this one job that’s gone wrong and also hints at misogyny and several locations and two other characters mentioned at the last minute and … it’s all just kind of a lot.
 It’s really common for authors to want to include all the cool stuff about their story, but it can be like a three-ring circus and the reader won’t know where to look.
 Focus in on the main plot, the main character, and the stakes.
 That will really help this query letter show what’s unique about this story and what makes it stand out in a crowded market.

-##### Next month, we are watching the spooky season classic, _Hocus Pocus_.
+**Next month, we are watching the spooky season classic, _Hocus Pocus_.
 We will also have another query or blurb critique.
-If you want your query featured on the podcast, you can find the details about how to do that on our website or Twitter page.
+If you want your query featured on the podcast, you can find the details about how to do that on our website or Twitter page.**

-##### You can also find our podcast on our website, storychatradio.com and on [YouTube](https://www.youtube.com/channel/UCVgBO3mHLqhtVZWRn0BmFEA?target=_blank).
+!!!!!
+You can also find our podcast on our website, storychatradio.com and on [YouTube](https://www.youtube.com/channel/UCVgBO3mHLqhtVZWRn0BmFEA?target=_blank).
 Or you can follow us on [Spotify](https://open.spotify.com/show/3o7zYGOeJMHfKFdCrhlILb?target=_blank), [Apple Podcasts](https://podcasts.apple.com/us/podcast/story-chat-radio/id1483688097?target=_blank), [Google Podcasts](https://podcasts.google.com/?feed=aHR0cHM6Ly9zdG9yeWNoYXRyYWRpby5saWJzeW4uY29tL3Jzcw&ep=14), or many other streaming services.
 And we're now on [YouTube](https://www.youtube.com/channel/UCVgBO3mHLqhtVZWRn0BmFEA?target=_blank)!
 While you’re there, please leave us a rating.
 You can support the show and get extra content at [patreon.com/storychatradio](https://www.patreon.com/storychatradio?target=_blank).
 You can also follow us on [Twitter](http://www.twitter.com/storychatradio?target=_blank) and [Instagram](http://www.instagram.com/storychatradio?target=_blank) @StoryChatRadio.